Coronavirus Update:What patients and families need to know

 Pharmacy Residency PGY-1

 The Children's National Postgraduate Year One (PGY1) Pharmacy Residency Program provides learning experiences centered on patient care and practice management that will enable residency graduates to pursue centralized or decentralized clinical pharmacist positions in pediatrics after completion of the program.
 The residency program will also provide teaching opportunities that will develop pedagogical skills in the context of adjunct faculty appointment with affiliated pharmacy schools.
-A required teaching certificate program will be available through the Washington Metropolitan Society of Health-System Pharmacists regional resident program.
+A required teaching certificate program will be available through the University of Maryland School of Pharmacy in Baltimore.
 The Division of Pharmacy is affiliated with Howard University School of Pharmacy, University of Maryland School of Pharmacy, Virginia Commonwealth University and Shenandoah University as well as other pharmacy schools around the country.

 Learn about orientation, longitudinal experiences and rotations that you will be required to complete during your first year of the Pharmacy Residency Program.